Scotland records huge increase in daily Covid cases

 This is the third time this week a new record has been set.

-First Minister Nicola Sturgeon said the sharp rise was a "cause for concern" - but that the Scottish government was not considering the introduction of a circuit breaker lockdown.
+First Minister Nicola Sturgeon said the sharp rise was a "cause for concern" - but the Scottish government was not currently considering the introduction of a circuit breaker lockdown.

 However, she stressed the importance of everyone "playing their part" in halting the spread of the virus.